-- The taking of an elk counts toward the hunter’s daily and yearly bag limit for deer.
+- The taking of an elk counts toward a hunter’s daily and seasonal bag limit for deer.

-- Only one elk per day may be taken statewide
+- Only one elk per day may be taken statewide.

-- An animal with antlers above the hairline counts toward a hunter’s either-sex (buck) deer limit
+- An animal with antlers above the hairline counts toward a hunter’s either-sex (buck) deer limit.

-- An animal without antlers counts toward a hunter’s daily and seasonal antlerless deer limit
+- An animal without antlers counts toward a hunter’s daily and seasonal antlerless deer limit.

 - Elk cannot be harvested on DCAP, DMAP, or DPOP tags.